HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-12-10-how-hypothesis-works.md

 It's not a perfect system, but it works and works well:
-This has been the underlying implementation of Hypothesis since the 3.0 relase in early 2016, and the switch over was nearly transparent to end users: the previous implementation was much closer to a classic QuickCheck model (with a great deal of extra complexity to support
+This has been the underlying implementation of Hypothesis since the 3.0 release in early 2016, and the switch over was nearly transparent to end users: the previous implementation was much closer to a classic QuickCheck model (with a great deal of extra complexity to support